When it comes to choosing a face moisturizer, you must first determine what skin type you have so that you…

 Richard Vieth, a professor at the University of Toronto explains that “As you head from north to south, you may find perhaps two or three extra deaths [per hundred thousand people] from skin cancer,” says Vieth.
 “At the same time, though, you’ll find thirty or forty fewer deaths for the other major cancers.
 So when you estimate the number of deaths likely to be attributable to UV light or vitamin D, it does not appear to be the best policy to advise people to simply keep out of the sun just to prevent skin cancer.”

 Sun exposure can also help to treat skin conditions including psoriasis, eczema, jaundice, and acne.
 Sunlight can relieve symptoms of eczema by triggering the release of a compound in the skin that works to get rid of the inflammation that causes eczema.
+For serious conditions, seek medical advice from your nearest pharmacy for eczema.
 Sun exposure also provides your body with Vitamin D which works to improve your immune functions in your skin.
 UVB light rays can treat psoriasis symptoms as they work to slow the rapid rate of skin growth and shedding that create psoriasis patches.

 Serotonin is a hormone that is primarily responsible for mood-boosting and helps to keep a person feeling calm and focused.
 When a person does not get enough sun exposure, serotonin levels will decrease.
 This will raise a person’s risk of major depression with seasonal patterns, a type of depression triggered by the changing of seasons.